obriencj/python-withscope/README.md

 # Overview of python-withscope

-This is a completely mad idea, to create a working "let" syntax for [Python].
+This project embodies a completely mad idea: create a working `let` syntax for [Python] to provide nested lexical scopes beyond the existing global/local scopes.
 It should be regarded as a freak of nature and not used for anything serious.
-I did it because I was pretty sure I could, but I wanted to be certain.
+I created this project because I was pretty sure I could do so, but I wanted to be certain.

 [python]: http://python.org "Python"